databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 ## Constructing an End-to-End Graph Analytics Pipeline on Real Data

 Now that we have learned about the individual components of the GraphX API, we are ready to put them together to build a real analytics pipeline.
-In this section, we will start with Wikipedia link data, use Spark operators to clean the data and extract structure, use GraphX operators to analyze the structure, and then use Spark operators to examine the output of the graph analysis, all from the Spark shell.
+In this section, we will start with Wikipedia link data, use GraphX operators to analyze the structure, and then use Spark operators to examine the output of the graph analysis, all from the Spark shell.

 GraphX requires the Kryo serializer to achieve maximum performance.
-To see what serializer is being used check the Spark Shell UI by going to `http://<MASTER_URL>:4040/environment/` and checking the `spark.serializer` property:
+To see what serializer is being used check the Spark Shell UI by going to `http://localhost:4040/environment/` and checking if the `spark.serializer` property is set:

 <p style="text-align: center;">
   <img src="img/spark_shell_ui_kryo.png"